James Miller (parachutist)

 James Jarrett Miller (October 28, 1963 – c.
 22 September 2002), also known as the Fan Man, was an American parachutist and paraglider pilot known for his appearances at various sporting events.
-His most infamous appearance was the November 6, 1993, boxing match between Evander Holyfield and Riddick Bowe at Caesars Palace on the Las Vegas Strip in Las Vegas, Nevada.
-Fan Man made headlines in the United States when he used his powered paraglider to fly into the arena, eventually crashing into the side of the ring.
-Miller went missing in 2002 and was found having hanged himself in 2003, a year after being diagnosed with coronary artery disease, which made him unable to do any flying, paragliding or hiking, as well as the closing of his computer business due to mounting debts from medical bills.
+His most infamous appearance occurred on November 6, 1993, during a heavyweight boxing match between Evander Holyfield and Riddick Bowe at Caesars Palace in Las Vegas, Nevada.
+Miller made headlines in the United States when he used his powered paraglider to fly into the arena, eventually crashing into the side of the ring.

+Miller went missing in 2002 and was found dead in 2003; his death was ruled a suicide by hanging.
+A year prior, he had been diagnosed with coronary artery disease, which prevented him from flying or hiking.
+This diagnosis, combined with the closure of his computer business due to mounting medical debts, reportedly contributed to his declining mental health.

 Background

 Miller was born in Havre de Grace, Maryland.
 He had three younger brothers and two younger sisters.
 In 1975, the Miller family moved to a country home near the Canada–United States border.
 The following year, the family relocated to Tok, Alaska.
 Miller later earned an associate degree in computer programming from the University of Alaska at Juneau.
 In the late 1980s, he moved to Las Vegas where he was introduced to paragliders.

 Miller had been interested in flying since childhood and quickly became a paragliding enthusiast.

 He started with a jetpack tied to his back, and moved up to two-cycle aircraft engines which powered him through the skies above the desert.
 He began setting power-gliding records for altitude and distance, with a reputation for reckless daring.